Here is a very common scenario at growing companies.

 - Include the whole company in a review cycle at once rather than trying to keep track of everyone’s start dates.

-- Do 360 degree reviews including feedback from everyone’s manager, self, direct reports, and peers.
+- Do 360 degree annual reviews including feedback from one's manager, self, direct reports, and peers, for each employee.
 For peers, ask employees to suggest 3–5 people they have worked with and have their managers approve those peer selections.

-- Ask 3–5 straightforward questions.
+- Ask 3–5 straightforward questions in the performance evaluation.
 Find a balance between guiding the conversation and allowing people to share whatever is on their minds, and keep the total number of questions low to reduce review fatigue.
 For some examples of good performance review questions, see here.

 - Make sure managers sit down with their direct reports and discuss the collected performance data together after it’s all done.
 This conversation is the most important part of performance reviews.
 It should also involve creating development plans to improve employee performance.

 - Tie one of your performance review cycles per year to compensation.
-Everyone should know this is coming so they don’t have to ask you about raises throughout the year (if you want to make off-cycle compensation changes that’s of course fine).
+Everyone should know this is coming to ensure that they don’t have to ask about raises throughout the year (if you want to make off-cycle compensation changes that’s of course fine).
 This review cycle should have some form of ratings or designations so you can have a quantitative basis to compare performance.
 You can also use the employees' job description to figure out what the employee's job performance standards should be.

-- Your other review cycle should be around career development and performance development - exclusively for the benefit of employees.
+- Your other review cycle should be around career development and performance improvement/ development — exclusively for the benefit of employees.
 It’s an opportunity for them to receive and give feedback with nothing on the line other than to be heard, be recognized, and learn what they can improve upon.
-Managers should work with employees to figure out how to increase the employee's current performance -- likely using an employee development plan that you can make together.
+Managers should work with employees to figure out how to increase the employee's current performance — likely using an employee development plan that you can make together.

 - These should be heavily encouraged, if not required.
 They are an absolutely fundamental management tool.